boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 **For OAuth:**

-The authentication type will automatically be sent to the Google BigQuery in the **Connected as** text box since the OAuth is used for authenticating with the Google BigQuery account.
+The authentication type will automatically be sent to the Google BigQuery in the **Connected as** text box since OAuth is used for authenticating with the Google BigQuery account.

-Choose the required projects in the **Project** drop-down box.
+Please choose the required projects in the **Project** drop-down box.

-To connect the Google Big Query with a particular dataset, enter the property currentdataset={datasetname} or specificdataset={datasetname} in the Additional connection parameters text box.
+To connect Google BigQuery with a specific dataset, enter the property currentdataset={datasetname} or specificdataset={datasetname} in the Additional connection parameters text box.

    ![Google BigQuery Connection](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/ConnectingOAuth.png#max-width=100%)

 To edit the connection information, use the [Edit Connection](https://help.syncfusion.com/bold-bi/editing-a-data-connection) option.

-> **NOTE** We have provided support for using dynamic connection string for Service account authentication type. please refer [Dynamic Connection String](https://help.boldbi.com/embedding-options/iframe-embedding/dynamic-connection-string/) documentation.
+> **NOTE** We have provided support for using a dynamic connection string for Service account authentication type. please refer to the [Dynamic Connection String](/embedding-options/iframe-embedding/dynamic-connection-string/) documentation.

 ### Preview data
-1. Click **Connect** to connect the Google BigQuery server with configured details.
+1. Click **Connect** to connect to the Google BigQuery server with the configured details.
-The available schemas list is shown in tree view for the selected projects that are retrieved from the Google BigQuery server.
+The list of available schemas is displayed in tree view for the selected projects that have been retrieved from the Google BigQuery server.

    ![Treev view](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/GoogleBQ_Treeview.png)